-In addition, the change, while large, remains small enough that the shifts related to land use remain larger than changes due to climate, and the directionality of all changes remains constant.
-We have added the code into the supplemental material.

-In the results we note:

-Analysis included in the supplemental material indicates that a shift to an earlier baseline (using the estimated change rate from (Burnette et al. 2010) in Manhattan, Kansas) results in no change in this pattern (see "R/confounding_table.R" in S1).

 Another issue is lack of discussion about the time period when the forests sampled by FIA got established.
 It is typical in SDM studies to test the strength of models from different time periods in tree SDM work and select the time period that is most strongly associated with species presence.
 In the western US, we found 1950-1980 to produce stronger models than 1980-2010.

+We have addressed this point by adding an analysis in which we use climate normals for 1950-1980 for the modern climate instead of 1990-2014.
+We report the results from the latter in the main paper, and have added several new figures to the supplementary information.
+We’ve also analyzed tree age in the FIA data, which shows a mean age of 52, 56, and 49 years in WI, MN, and MI.
+Based on this, the 1950-1980 is a good alternative time window for the time of tree establishment.

-We note that this is not an excersise in creating SDMs, a point we will return to later, but take the point of the association between vegetation and climate varies between establishment and long term survival of forest stocks, we believe that our contribution further underscores this point.
+We also note that this paper is not intended as an exercise in creating SDMs, a point we will return to later, but take the point of the association between vegetation and climate varies between establishment and long term survival of forest stocks.

-The normals for the region, beginning with a normal ending 1980 and continuing to a normal ending 2014, give a total range of 0.35oC for Tmax, 0.84oC for Tmin, 1.15oC for Tdiff and 20mm for Pann.
-These estimates are all lower that the variance within any one of the normals (1.5oC, 3.0oC, 3.1oC and 78mm) respectively, but, as pointed out in Baker et al. (2016; doi:10.1111/gcb.13273) uncertainty in the underlying estimates are often overlooked.
-Given the variability within windows, and the relatively young age of most stands in WI, MN and MI (FIA data shows mean ages of 52, 56 and 49 years respectively), we believe that the choice of normal is acceptable.
-Having said that, we examined the importance using both shifts in PLS era, and shifts in the modern climate normal.
-The largest effect is in tmax, since the most recent normals all show a significant increase in tmax.

-We have added the sentence: "The Modern climate data uses a climate normal that encompases the period of observation (2000 to 2015) for the FIA data used in this study."
+We’ve added the following text to the manuscript:

+The use of two climate normals for the modern period reflects two reasonable alternative arguments about what to use for describing and modeling tree-climate relationships.
+The 1990 to 2014 climate normal encompasses the period of observation (2000 to 2015) for the FIA data used in this study.
+The 1950 to 1980 normal is closer to the time of establishment of FIA trees, which have an average age of 50 years in this region (REF).
+Results in the main text are based on the 1990-2014 normals, with the 1950-1980 results shown in Supplementary Information.

 A third issue is the role of climate variability over the 1895 to 2014 time period.
 Decadal oscillations are common in this period in many parts of the US.
 Trees are likely integrating over 2 or more of these climate cycles.
 SDMs should be done to best represent the climate and variability that selected for tree presence when the trees were measured.
 Your analysis would be strengthened with statistical analysis of climate patters from 1895 to present for your predictor variables and an analysis of which time period produces the best SDMs.

-I believe that this is addressed in the response to the prior comment.
-We have added a LOESS curve to Figure 1, we have selected a normal that reflects the period of sampling, and have provided additional support to the choice of the modern normal.
+We believe that this point is now addressed in responses to other comments.
+We have added a LOESS curve to Figure 1 (in response to a later comment), we have selected an alternate modern climate normal that reflects the period of establishment, and have provided additional support to the choice of the modern normal.
+Note too that we specifically chose 30-year climatologies in order to smooth out the effects of interannual and interdecadal-scale variability on our results.